manishk129/qr-pdf/README.md

 - Configure rows, columns, margins, and padding for grid-based QR code generation.
 - Supports generating high-quality QR codes with custom sizes and error correction.

+### Usage
+- To know more about how to use it : Please refer to the [Usage doc](https://github.com/manishk129/qr-pdf/blob/main/doc/usage.md)
 ---

 ## Installation